OpenIndiana/oi-docs/docs/handbook/sunray.md

 # Use GNOME on current Hipster

-As already mentioned Sun Ray Server cannot handled by lightdm and so we still have to use GDM and GNOME.
+As already mentioned Sun Ray Software cannot handled by lightdm and so we still have to use GDM and GNOME.

 Be sure you have installed: